‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

-The whirring noise and incomings had stopped, but it didn’t matter how far down we dug, we still couldn’t find our humans.
+The whirring noise and incomings had stopped, but it didn’t matter how far down we dug, we couldn’t find our humans.

 ‘Humans,’ young Frank called and pointed to those who’d eaten lunch.
 They were making their way back down the street.